Australian Brandenburg Orchestra: Venues and Programming

 The orchestra has hired the Sydney City Recital Hall as its main venue since it opened in 2000.
 This venue was custom made for the ABO.
-The group makes regular appearances in the major concert halls and cultural venues in Australian east coast cities of Brisbane and Melbourne.
+The group makes regular appearances in the major concert halls and cultural venues across Australia, but more frequently in Brisbane (QPAC) and Melbourne (Melbourne Recital Centre).

 The Orchestra's name pays tribute to the Brandenburg Concertos of J.S.
 Bach, whose musical genius was central to the Baroque era, as Paul Dyer is today.
-The concerts include both the music of well-known composers such as Mozart, Vivaldi and Handel, as well as lesser-known composers, rare works and unusual replica instruments.
-The musicians always play from original edition scores on replica instruments of the 18th century.
+Their concerts include the music of well-known composers such as Mozart, Vivaldi and Handel, as well as lesser-known composers, rare works, and unusual replica instruments.

-The group has performed with guest artists such as Andreas Scholl, Emma Kirkby, Derek Lee Ragin, Andrew Manze, Philippe Jaroussky, Avi Avital, Dmitry Sinkovsky, Federico Guglielmo, Christina Pluhar and Elizabeth Wallfisch.
-Every December, the orchestra plays O Come All Ye Faithful and Stille Nacht in churches across Sydney, which is a highlight for families across the Eastern and Northern suburbs.
+The group has performed with internationally renowned guest artists such as Andreas Scholl, Emma Kirkby, Derek Lee Ragin, Kristian Bezuidenhout, Andrew Manze, Philippe Jaroussky, Avi Avital, Dmitry Sinkovsky, Federico Guglielmo, Christina Pluhar, Xavier de Maistre and Elizabeth Wallfisch.
+Every December, the orchestra plays O Come All Ye Faithful and Stille Nacht in churches across Sydney as part of their Noël!
+Noël!
+Christmas concert series.